 But BSA chairman Peter Radich said standards of good taste and decency were changing as they always had:

-saw the release of just over 30 political prisoners while several hundreds remain behind bars.
-I expected that I would celebrate this film festival with my colleagues freed from prison, but now I wish to change this festival's name to the
+the release of just over 30 political prisoners while several hundreds remain behind bars.
+I expected that I would celebrate this film festival with my colleagues freed from prison, but now I wish to change this festival's name to the Festival of

 Satellite broadcasters in China have cut entertainment TV by two-thirds following a government campaign, state news agency Xinhua has reported.

 An order by the State Administration of Radio, Film and Television (SARFT) to curb excessive